Classical music in Kosovo: Opera

-As of the year 2002 there hasn't been any complete staging of an opera in Kosovo.
-However, there have been performances of orchestral pieces of operas, initially by the choir of the Cultural and Artistic Society "Agimi" in Prizren in 1952, and then by other music formations.
+Until the early 2000s, Kosovo had no permanent opera house and no regular tradition of fully staged opera productions.
+There had, however, been performances of operatic excerpts and orchestral pieces from operas, initially by the choir of the Cultural and Artistic Society "Agimi" in Prizren in 1952, and later by other musical ensembles.

-The first opera by an Albanian composer from Kosovo, Goca e Kaçanikut by Rauf Dhomi was performed in Prizren by Albanian soloists, the orchestra of the Radio Television of Pristina, the choir of the Radio Television of Pristina and the ensemble Collegium Cantorum.
-The opera was not staged, instead it was performed only as a vocal-instrumental concert.
+The first opera by an Albanian composer from Kosovo, Goca e Kaçanikut by Rauf Dhomi, was performed in Prizren by Albanian soloists, the orchestra of the Radio Television of Pristina, the choir of the Radio Television of Pristina and the ensemble Collegium Cantorum.
+The opera was not staged at that time, but was presented as a vocal-instrumental concert.
+Dhomi's later opera Dasma Arbëreshe has been described as the first Kosovar opera; it was staged in Pristina in November 2002, on the occasion of the 125th anniversary of the League of Prizren, in a production directed by Milto Kutali, choreographed by Gjergj Prevaz and conducted by Arbër Dhomi.

 In 2004 the Opera of Kosovo was founded by the Ministry of Culture of Kosovo.
+A later institutional re-establishment took place in 2021, when the Government of Kosovo held an inaugural concert for the Kosovo Opera in Pristina, organised in cooperation with the Kosovo Philharmonic and the National Ballet of Kosovo.

+On 15 December 2022, the Kosovo Opera presented Giuseppe Verdi's La traviata in Pristina, in what was described as the first complete opera spectacle in Kosovo and the first staged opera production of the Kosovo Opera.
+The production was a co-production involving the State Opera of Stara Zagora, the Albanian National Theatre of Opera and Ballet and the Kosovo Philharmonic; it was conducted by Nayden Todorov and directed by Ognyan Draganov, with the Kosovar soprano Besa Llugiqi in the role of Violetta Valéry.

 Ballet

 In 1972, the first crew of the Ballet of Kosovo was formed and it consisted of dancers that had been educated in Skopje.
 More dancers joined this crew, but there was still a lack of female dancers, so Kosovo Ballet had to bring in foreign guest dancers.
 The Kosovo Ballet was formed within the National Theater of Kosovo and Abdurrahman Nokshiqi was named director.
-One of the performances of the first generation of the Ballet of Kosovo was the premiere Sokoli e Mirusha, the first ballet by an Albanian composer.
+One of the performances of the first generation of the Ballet of Kosovo was the premiere Sokoli e Mirusha, the first ballet by an Albanian composer Akil Mark Koci.
 Other performances include: Legjenda mbi ngadhnjimin, Kënga e Rexhës and Don Quixote.

 The crew also performed outside of Kosovo, in festivals like the International Festival Ballet Biennale in Ljubljana and Dubrovnik Summer Games.
 All activity of the ballet of Kosovo was interrupted in 1991 to be continued only in 2001.

 The ballet of Kosovo has since had many collaborators like Albanian choreographer Gjergj Prevazi, Bulgarian prima ballerina Sylvia Tomov, Russian-Bulgarian choreographer Sergey Sergeev, Russian choreographer Konstantin Uralsky, Albanian choreographer Artan Ibërshimi, Dutch choreographer Arthur Kuggeleyn, Turkish choreographer Mehmet Balkan, Albanian choreographer Ilir Kerni, and American choreographer Alexander Tressor.